-The Authority has also played a significant role in supporting its partners during the national emergency through our representation on, and support of the objectives, of the Derbyshire Local Resilience Forum.
-Our activities include communicating the government guidance from messages for visitors to stay at home, protect the NHS and save lives to hands, face, space and fresh air, supporting the police in their work across the National Park and giving reassurances that we were continuing to care for the National Park and bringing nature, history and the beauty of our National Park indoors to people's homes.
+The Authority continued to play a significant role in supporting its partners during the national emergency through our representation on, and support of the objectives, of the Derbyshire Local Resilience Forum.
+Our activities included communicating the government guidance from messages for visitors to stay at home, protect the NHS and save lives to hands, face, space, fresh air and vaccination, supporting the police in their work across the National Park and giving reassurances that we were continuing to care for the National Park and bringing nature, history and the beauty of our National Park indoors to people's homes.